j-forner/Data_Science_and_Machine_Learning_Project/1. Supervised Learning/2. Linear Regression/README.md

 # Introduction

-This is [an example](https://www.kaggle.com/datasets/hershyandrew/cricket-chirp-vs-temperature/ "Title") inline link.

-The perceptron is a function approximation algorithm designed by Frank Rosenblatt in 1958.
-It uses a linear combination of the feature values of given data to linearly separate it into two classes.
-We can therefore say that the perceptron algorithm is a **linear classifier** and a **binary classifier**, respectively.
+In constrast to classification tasks -- in which we predict categorical labels -- regression tasks involve predicting real-valued target labels.
+A common type of regression model is **linear regression**, where we assume that there is a linear relationship between the target values and the feature vectors.

-In this folder, we implement the perceptron from scratch and use it to classify penguin species.
-The data is provided by the palmer_penguins.csv dataset from class.
+In this folder, we use the single neuron linear regression model to find an underlying relationship between temperature and frequency of cricket chirps.
+The data is provided by the [Cricket Chirp vs Temperature Dataset](https://www.kaggle.com/datasets/hershyandrew/cricket-chirp-vs-temperature/ "Title").